CodeRed Cloud CLI Quickstart#

 token = xyz...

-The API token can also be specified in an environment variable named CR_TOKEN.
+The API key can also be specified in an environment variable named CR_TOKEN.
 This is useful for CI/CD pipelines.

 Read the full configuration reference.